THE SCARLET PIMPERNEL

 That damned elusive Pimpernel."

 After Baroness Emmuska Orczy wrote The Scarlet Pimpernel, it was a successful play having over 2,000 performances in London.
 It then became a highly successful novel throughout the world.
 The popularity of the novel encouraged the baroness to write a number of sequels for her "reckless daredevil" over the next 35 years.
 The play was performed to great acclaim in France, Italy, Germany and Spain, while the novel was translated into 16 languages.
-Subsequently, the story has been adapted for television, film, a musical and other media.
+Subsequently, the story has been adapted for television, film, a musical and other media.they seek him there,

 The Scarlet Pimpernel is an adventure novel set during the Reign of Terror following the start of the French Revolution.